-The gold rams are hardy and very easy to take be cared of.
+The gold rams are hardy and very easy to take care of.
 They are very popular among beginner aquarists because they are hardy, sparking beauty, and soft temperament.
-Despite their overall hardy nature, the quality of water does matter for them.
+Despite their overall hardy nature, the quality of water does matter to them.

 They are not as hardy to withstand water pollutants.
 They are sensitive to the presence of chemicals and ammonia in water.
 Water changes of about 15% are recommended every week to avoid the accumulation of toxins.

 The under gravel filter is essential for their tank as it sucks down all the leftover food and dead algae, which causes the rise in nitrate levels upon decomposition.